JSBmanD/docs/pages/apps/mparticle-ios-v7.md

 This means mParticle will automatically handle initializing Branch sessions.
 However, please ensure `.onAttributionComplete` is enabled in the `mParticleOptions` object.

+[block:callout]
+{
+  "type": "warning",
-!!! warning "mParticle appDelegate proxy not enabled"
-    If the mParticle appDelegate proxy is not enabled, you must add mParticle's [URI & Domain relays](https://docs.mparticle.com/developers/sdk/ios/getting-started/#uiapplication-delegate-proxy) to the appDelegate.
+  "title": "mParticle appDelegate proxy not enabled", "body": "If the mParticle appDelegate proxy is not enabled, you must add mParticle's [URI & Domain relays](https://docs.mparticle.com/developers/sdk/ios/getting-started/#uiapplication-delegate-proxy) to the appDelegate."
+}
+[/block]

 At this point you should start seeing your Branch session data - including installs, re-opens, and any custom events - in your Branch dashboard.